 God created a perfect world, but our first parents, Adam and Eve, chose to rebel against their holy Creator.
 Their sin brought suffering and death into creation, and since all people are descendants of Adam, all have inherited a sin nature set against God.
 Furthermore, all have sinned and fall short of the glory of God (Romans 3:23).
 We live in a fallen, sin-cursed world where men love darkness rather than light.

+Who is in danger of God’s coming judgment?
 The short answer is “everyone.”
-Since God is holy and perfect in every way, He must judge sin.
+Since God is holy and perfect in every way, he must judge sin.
 As such, each of us deserves to face God’s justice because we have broken His laws.
-If you stop and examine your own heart, you will recognize times where you have lied, stolen, coveted, and failed to honor God as He deserves.
-On our own each of us stands condemned to suffer eternally because of our rebellion, and we need someone to save us from God’s wrath.
+If you stop and examine your own heart, you will recognize times where you have lied, stolen, coveted, and failed to honor God as he deserves.
+On our own, each of us stands condemned to suffer eternally because of our rebellion, and we need someone to save us from God’s wrath.

 We cannot earn God’s forgiveness as manmade religions teach—it is only offered freely through the sacrificial death, burial, and resurrection of Jesus Christ.
 We receive God’s forgiveness only through faith in what Christ has done.
 This means that we repent of our sins, trusting in Jesus and believing that he died for our sins and rose from the dead.
 In faith, we acknowledge our guilt before God and plead with our Creator to forgive us and save us from our sins.

 Have you placed your faith in Christ alone to save you from your sins?
 If not, we urge you to turn from your sins (repent) and call out to God for his merciful forgiveness.
 Enter the door of salvation today.